ionic-team/ionic-docs/src/pages/faq/tips.md

 }
 ```

 When an app runs, it will pause at this function.
-From the, the devtools can be use to run pieces of JavaScript, line by line, and inspect where exactly the function breaks.
+From the, the developer tools can be use to run pieces of JavaScript, line by line, and inspect where exactly the function breaks.

 ## Changing Mode

-By default, when an app is viewed in the browser, Ionic will apply the MD mode.
+By default, when an app is viewed in the browser, Ionic will apply the `md` mode.
 However, since Ionic components adapt according to their platform, it is helpful to be able to view what this app looks like on iOS.
-To do this, add `?ionic:mode=ios` to the URL where the app is being served: `http://localhost:8100/?ionic:mode=ios<`.
+To do this, add `?ionic:mode=ios` to the URL where the app is being served: `http://localhost:8100/?ionic:mode=ios`.

 > However, this will not change how the browser sees which platform is currently being used.
 Platform is determined by device detection and inspecting the user-agent.
 So to change the platform, the user-agent must be changed.
 To do this, open up Chrome DevTools, and toggle device mode on with <kbd>Ctrl+Shift+i</kbd>(<kbd>Cmd+Option+I</kbd> on Mac).